Opposition to Haile Selassie: Lead up to collapse of the Ethiopian Imperial government

 As the regime of Emperor Haile Selassie declined, the army became increasingly politicized as Selassie increasingly relied on more oppressive measures of governance.
-As recruitment from educated Ethiopians grew over the 60s and early 70s, the political consciousness of the armed forces grew as well.
+As recruitment from educated Ethiopians grew during the 60s and early 70s, the political consciousness of the armed forces grew as well.
 This awareness grew as the army was increasingly utilized to put down student protests, peasant uprisings and regional revolts in Ogaden, Bale and Eritrea.
 The multiplication of regional revolts and economic downturn in the country during the early 70s made many army units rebellious as their living conditions deteriorated.
 The military mutiny that precipitated the 1974 revolution started as demands for better working conditions and wages for troops in remote regions, particularly the Ogaden, Negele and the desert of western Eritrea.

-By 1973, it was clear to many observers that the army was the true power behind the throne and it was widely expected that the military would take over in the event of the Emperor's death.
-Since the failed Ethiopian coup attempt during 1960, no further coup were attempted largely due to the deep divisions within the armed forces, particularly the officer corps.
+By 1973, it was clear to many observers that the army was the true power behind the throne, and it was widely expected that the military would take over in the event of the emperor's death.
+Since the failed Ethiopian coup attempt in 1960, no further coup was attempted largely due to the deep divisions within the armed forces, particularly the officer corps.

-In April 1974 the Ethiopian Muslim Protests occurred which was considered a massive rally at the time as over 100,000 citizens were witnessed participating.
+In April 1974 the Ethiopian Muslim Protests occurred which was considered a massive rally at the time as over 100,000 citizens participated.